EMDR therapy can help reduce the effects of your painful memories

 Many people believe that dreaming helps our minds work through difficult memories and issues.
 EMDR therapy seeks to replicate that process in our awake bodies … transforming our negative relationships with painful memories.
 Basically, you’re retraining your brain.

 When you have had an extremely upsetting or traumatic experience, your brain may not be able to process information the way it normally does.
 This is because your nervous system goes into a reactive, or “triggered,” state.

 Remembering the event can often feel as bad as the first time you experienced it, and new experiences can trigger a similar distressing reaction.
 Because of this, traumatic experiences can remain unresolved and cause ongoing disruptions in various aspects of your life, including how you feel about yourself, how you see the world and how you relate to others.

-EMDR therapy can help you find a new relationship with your trauma … one that doesn’t control your life.
+EMDR therapy in San Francisco can help you find a new relationship with your trauma … one that doesn’t control your life.

 How Does EMDR Therapy Work?

 When EMDR therapy begins, you will relax into a chair while your therapist alternates between some form of bilateral (two-sided) stimulation and periods of quiet.